Moishe/Moishe.github.io/_drafts/ask-in-questions.md

 Now I want to briefly talk about _bad_ interview questions, in this context.
 There is a broad class of terrible interview questions I call "vocab" questions, and they basically go 'tell me the definition of _x_'.
 These come in lots of different forms, but some common ones are "what is an immutable class?" or "what is a critical section?"

 These might be things that the person you're looking to hire should know, if you aren't in a position to mentor and invest in them, but the problem is that the answer only gives you one piece of data.
-If someone defines these things,
+If the candidate answers the question perfectly, what do you know?
+You know they know the answer to that question, and that's all.
+If they don't know the answer, what do you know?
+You know they don't know the answer, and that's all.

+I believe that much of the reason for hatred of technical interviews, and their failure modes, comes from treating all technical questions like vocab questions.